Georgian Prime Minister Congratulates President Ilham Aliyev

 partnership between our countries but also to concert our efforts

-in the cause of peace and prosperity for our region and people.
+in the cause of peace and prosperity of our region and people.

 Excellency,

-Allow me to once again offer you my most heartfelt wishes for a
+Allow me to once again offer to you my most heartfelt wishes for

 Legal Disclaimer: